alexkehayias/chocolatier/README.md

 0. Clone the project and all submodules `git clone --recursive https://github.com/alexkehayias/chocolatier`
 1. Start the browser REPL server `lein figwheel`
-2. Navigate your browser to `http://127.0.0.1:1223/dev` to connect to the REPL
+2. Navigate your browser to `http://127.0.0.1:1223/dev` to connect to the REPL and view devcards for the project
-3. The example game should start immediately, changes to files will automatically restart the game
+3. Play the example game at `http://127.0.0.1:1223/dev#!/chocolatier.examples.action_rpg.core` changes to files will automatically restart the game

 ### With `figwheel` and emacs using `cider`